-The hotel is located in one of my favorite spots in Bordeaux and when I decided to move to the Wine Capital of the World, my apartment hunt fanned out in a rather small radius from the Grand Hotel.
+The hotel is located in one of my favorite spots in Bordeaux and when I decided to move to the Wine Capital of the World, my apartment hunt fanned out in a rather small radius from the Grand Hotel in the neighborhood known as the Golden Triangle.
 It’s in the heart of the pedestrian area, a short walk from the gorgeous Place de la Bourse, tops the start of Rue Saint Catherine (the longest shopping street in Europe) like icing on a cake and has a tram stop right outside its doors to quickly whisk you to further afield attractions like La Cité du Vin.

 2. The Urban Beach

-Bordeaux once had the nickname Sleeping Beauty because the porous limestone buildings were covered in a black crust from decades of weathering and pollution.
+Bordeaux is known by the nickname Sleeping Beauty because the porous limestone buildings were covered in a black crust from decades of weathering and pollution.
 The revitalization of the city saw the cleaning of them, returning the buildings to their honey colored glory.

 While I love wandering the streets and gazing upon the lovely buildings, 347 of which are UNESCO listed buildings, I love taking in the city from above even more.
 With Intercontinental Bordeaux holding center court in the city, there’s hardly a better place take in a 360° view of Bordeaux.